magnopus-opensource/connected-spaces-platform/PR_GUIDELINES.md

 - Unresolved merge conflicts that haven't been addressed in a timely manner.
 - A lack of response to requested changes or re-review requests.

 Before a stale PR is closed, the maintainers will make a reasonable effort to notify the author, providing an opportunity to re-engage or provide an update.
-If no action is taken, or if the maintainers determine that the PR is no longer being actively maintained, it may be closed to keep the project moving forward.
+If no action is taken, or if the maintainers determine that the PR is no longer being actively maintained, it will be closed to keep the project moving forward.